-To understand this, it’s enough to look at the points of entry and exit for employees: the job descriptions together with the “interview” process” and the reasons for leaving:
+To understand this, it’s enough to look at the beginning and the end of the employee experience: the recruiting process (including job descriptions, the interview process and onboarding) and the reasons for leaving:

-The job descriptions are uniform across the full spectrum of companies with small variations in wording (like ninja vs. professional).
+The recruiting process as a whole is highly automated and this itself is quite telling when it comes to employee or candidate experience.
+(Let’s note that even the word candidate implies a highly unjust idea about relationships.)
+The job descriptions and their requirements are uniform across the full spectrum of companies with small variations in wording (like ninja vs. professional).
 The interview process is soulless, unfair and mechanical and the interviewers often specifically leave the human impressions, be they positive or negative, outside of consideration.

-People leave either because they’ve burned out or they’ve been discarded.
-(Changing jobs is not leaving.)
+As for the end of the employee experience: people leave either because they’ve burned out, fed up or they’ve been discarded.
+(Accepting better offers from our point of view is not leaving.)